-- exclude certain individuals or groups from services or facilities; - fail to take the appropriate steps to achieve equality; - fail to address systemic patterns of inequalities.
+- fail to prevent and combat discrimination and stigmatisation; - exclude certain individuals or groups from services or facilities; - fail to take the appropriate steps to achieve equality; - fail to address systemic patterns of inequalities.

-States also have an obligation to ensure that other entities, including non-State service the public authorities]: racial discrimination".26 evidence of patterns of systemic discrimination.
+States also have an obligation to ensure that other entities, including non-State service providers, do not discriminate against particular individuals or groups, or exclude them from using facilities.